CDRH/datura/docs/3_manage/clear_index.md

 By default, the scripts will run on the "development" environment unless otherwise directed.  **Be very careful when running these scripts -- if you are clearing the production API site, you may be bringing down dozens of sites across the CDRH at once!!**

-In general, you can't clear the entire development index across projects particularly easily.
+In general, you can't clear the entire development index across collections particularly easily.
 The following will operate only over the specific collection in the configuration environment:

 ```
 (type)_clear_index